indianstau/Brightcove/customize/PHP/Readme.md

 live_notifications.php For Live

 #### Get Token ####
-proxy.php  For web CORS problem
+proxy.php  is php for API server token request to solve CORS problem